Many folks rush ahead of themselves, creating mountains of mental stress that can drain their energy and paralyze them

 Every day on my block on the Upper East Side of Manhattan, there was another moving truck.
 It was wild to see so many people exiting the city so quickly, but it was understandable.
 People were scared.

-A dear friend was suffering from the mental stress of the possibility of another attack on the city and she was having a hard time functioning.
+At the time of 9/11, a dear friend of mine was suffering from the mental stress of the possibility of another attack on the city and she was having a hard time functioning.
 She could barely get to work in the morning, and her thoughts of another terrorist attack were consuming her.

 One day I met my frazzled friend downtown for lunch.
 She told me she couldn’t travel on the subway anymore.

 She said, “What if there’s another attack on the city and I’m on the subway….
 I won’t be able to get out….
 I might suffocate down there, I could get trampled by other people… I can’t be underground when it happens again… I just can’t do it.
 I don’t want to die underground!!!”

 Her eyes grew wide with fear.

 “But,” I said, “before you freak out, I want you to follow my line of thinking.
 We’re sitting at this restaurant and there is a glass of water on the table.
 What if I knock over that glass, and it falls onto the floor, shatters, and goes into my foot!
 I’ll have to go to the hospital to get the glass removed.
 But, I don’t have any health insurance, so it may cost me a few thousand dollars.
 I don’t have a few thousand dollars lying around.
 So I won’t get treated and then my foot can become gangrenous, and I’ll have to get it cut off, and then I’ll have one foot, and I won’t be able to work anymore!
 I won’t even be able to stand in the kitchen to cook.
 I won’t be able to pay my rent, and I’ll get kicked out of my apartment, AND I’ll become homeless!!”

 She exclaimed, “Oh my God, Bea, that’s awful!”

 I said, “Yes, Oh my God is right!
 But… what is the truth?”